 Therefore, to program the STM32 it is necessary to set the BOOT0 pin to HIGH and to return to normal operation it is necessary to set it to LOW.

-To make it simple (although not as simple as on Arduino boards) the BluePill boards have configuration jumpers.
-In order to program the BluePill via UART we have to move the BOOT0 jumper to position 1.
+To make it simple (though not as simple as on Arduino boards) the BluePill boards have configuration jumpers.
+To be able to program the BluePill via UART we have to move the BOOT0 jumper to position 1.

 Now, we connect the USB-TTL converter to the computer and select the generic STM32F103C board,